Judiciary of England and Wales: Heads of Division

 There are four Heads of Divisions aside from the Lord Chief Justice: the Master of the Rolls, the President of the King's Bench Division, the President of the Family Division and the Chancellor of the High Court.

 The Master of the Rolls is head of the Civil Division of the Court of Appeal.
 The other Heads are in charge of the three divisions of the High Court.

-The Chancellor of the High Court is President of the Chancery Division of the High Court.
-Until 2006 this role was nominally held by the Lord Chancellor, but was in practice delegated to the Vice-Chancellor.
-The Vice-Chancellor was renamed Chancellor of the High Court when the Lord Chancellor's judicial role was abolished.
+The Chancellor of the High Court is president of the Chancery Division of the High Court.
+Until 2006 this role was nominally held by the Lord Chancellor, but was in practice delegated to the vice-chancellor.
+The vice-chancellor was renamed Chancellor of the High Court when the Lord Chancellor's judicial role was abolished.

 The Heads of Division are referred to in law reports as "Smith MR", "Smith P", "Smith P", and "Smith C" respectively.
-Vice-Chancellors from pre-2006 Chancery cases were referred to as "Smith VC".
+Vice-chancellors from pre-2006 Chancery cases were referred to as "Smith VC".

 In court, the Heads of Division wear a black damask gown with gold lace along with a short wig during criminal cases and the black civil gown with gold tabs during civil cases.
 Ceremonially, the Heads of Division wear red gowns with white trim along with full wigs except for the Master of the Rolls who wears the black damask gown with gold lace and full wig.

 Court of Appeal

 Judges of the Court of Appeal are known as Lords Justices, and they too are Privy Counsellors.
-Before swearing in they may be addressed as The Honourable Lord Justice Smith, and after swearing in as the Right Honourable Lord Justice Smith.
+Before swearing in they may be referred to as the Honourable Lord Justice Smith, and after swearing in as the Right Honourable Lord Justice Smith.
 Female Lord Justices are known as Lady Justices.
 Addressed as "My Lord" or "My Lady".
 In law reports, referred to as "Smith LJ", and, for more than one judge, "Smith and Jones LJJ".

 Formerly, Lords Justices of Appeal could only be drawn from barristers of at least 10 years' standing.
 In practice, much greater experience was necessary and, in 2004, calls for increased diversity among the judiciary were recognised and the qualification period was changed so that, as of 21 July 2008, a potential Lord Justice of Appeal must satisfy the judicial-appointment eligibility condition on a 7-year basis.

 The Lord Justices wear black silk gowns and court coats (or bar jackets) and short wigs during criminal cases and the black civil robe with gold tabs for civil cases.
 For ceremonial occasions, they wear the full wig and black damask gown with gold lace.